rickshahid/SkyMedia/README.md

 * Secure content upload, storage and processing (transcoding, indexing, dynamic encryption, dynamic packaging, etc)

-* Define workflows with multiple tasks (executed in parallel and/or sequence) that integrate various media processors
+* Define workflows using multiple tasks (executed in parallel and/or sequence) that integrate various media processors

 * Discover and extract actionable insights from your video content across a wide range of analytic & cognitive services